Interconnectivity¶

 epoch length.

-period, i.e. the current call to simulation.run(T, dt)
+period, i.e., the current call to simulation.run(T, dt).
+May cause the

 receiving side to quit.

-does nothing, but reserved for future use, will currently not be sent
+Null does nothing but reserved for future use and will currently not be sent

 by Arbor.

-We package these messsage as a C++ std::variant
+We package these messages as a C++ std::variant called ctrl_message in

-will handle setting up the buffers, performing the actual transfer, and returns
+will handle setting up the buffers, performing the actual transfer, and returning

 participating package.